lddweb/ldd-directory-lite/README.txt

 *You should always back up your data before making major changes to the way your production web site functions.*

 Installation is easiest when done through your WordPress Dashboard:
-Select the **Add New** option under your **Plugins** menu, type in *LDD Directory Lite* and install directly from the repository.
+1. Select **Plugins >> Add New** from your sites WordPress dashboard.
+2. Type **LDD Directory Lite** into the search field and press enter.
+3. Click **Install Now** when you see LDD Directory Lite appear in the search results.
+4. Select **Activate Plugin** after you see *Successfully installed the plugin LDD Directory Lite* appear on your screen.

-If you prefer to install manually, follow these steps;
+If you prefer to install manually, [see the guide on Manually Installing Plugins](http://codex.wordpress.org/Managing_Plugins#Manual_Plugin_Installation).

-1. Download the latest stable version from [WordPress.org](http://wordpress.org/plugins/ldd-directory-lite/)
-2. Upload the archive contents to your `/wp-content/plugins/` directory
-3. Activate the plugin from the **Plugins** menu on your dashboard
-4. Navigate to the **Directory Lite** menu option, and customize the settings to your needs
-5. Insert the `[directory]` shortcode on to any page you want the directory to appear on (this can even be your home page).

-If you have any questions or are unsure about any part of the process, don't hesitate to ask for help in the [WordPress.org Support Forums](http://wordpress.org/support/plugin/ldd-directory-lite)
+If you have any questions or are unsure about any part of the process, don't hesitate to ask for help in our [Support Forum](http://wordpress.org/support/plugin/ldd-directory-lite).

 = Upgrading from LDD Business Directory =